What to Expect During

 First Step Description

 The Nurse Navigator will gather all the pertinent information that is required for your visit, as well as set a date and time for your consult.
 At your consult, you will meet with your doctors and Nurse Navigator to determine if you are a qualified candidate for Gamma Knife radiosurgery.
 During that visit, a review of your medical records and diagnostic findings will be discussed.
+You’ll also have the opportunity to ask any questions you might have about the procedure, Gamma Knife risks and side effects, or what patients can expect after Gamma Knife radiosurgery.

 Facility Tour at Lukow Pavilion